 Al Neil (1924-2017) was a celebrated Vancouver musician, writer, and visual artist.
 From 1969 until 2015 this piano was a fixture in the Blue Cabin, Neil’s home with his partner, artist and collaborator Carole Itter.

-In 2015, the Blue Cabin was relocated from the shore of Burrard Inlet.
-The piano was removed from the cabin, lifted up over the roof by an excavator, and transported to artist Luke Blackstone’s studio.
-Starting in 2017, I used the piano for an exploratory learning project, as part of a year-long mentorship project with Luke, supported by the BC Arts Council.
+Starting in 2017, I used the piano for an exploratory learning project, as part of a year-long mentorship project with Luke Blackstone, supported by the BC Arts Council.
 This project grew out of the research and work I completed with Luke during that time.
 I am grateful for the support of the Canada Council of the Arts and the Blue Cabin Floating Artist Residency to complete this project.

-Learn more about Al Neil on the Vancouver Art in the Sixties archive
+Vancouver Art in the Sixties archive – more about Al Neil